1st Dakota Cavalry Battalion

 The 1st Dakota Cavalry was a Union battalion of two companies raised in the Dakota Territory during the American Civil War.
-They were deployed along the frontier, primarily to protect the settlers during the Sioux Uprising of 1862.
+They were deployed along the frontier, primarily to protect the settlers during the Dakota War of 1862.

 Service

 Company A

 By order of the Department of War, organization of the 1st Dakota Cavalry began in the winter of 1861, with recruiting stations established at Yankton, Vermillion, and Bon Homme.
 At Yankton, the 98 men of Company A were mustered into service on April 19, 1862 under the command of Captain Nelson Miner.
 They first were stationed at Fort Randall under Lieutenant Colonel Pattee of the 7th Iowa Volunteer Cavalry Regiment, but detachments of the company were afterward sent to protect the settlements at Yankton, Vermillion, Sioux Falls and Brule Creek, Dakota Territory.

 During the August 1862 Sioux uprising, Company A escorted settlers as they moved to protective stockades.
 Governor William Jayne also called for "every able-bodied man to arms in defense of the homes of Dakota", with 399 men responding.